Elaine Cabrel was twenty seven as he was soon to find out and Guiscard immediately felt the aura of raw sensuality gushing from her.

 ‘You heard what I said to Anaïs about that.
 But there is a longer answer, a more complete one.’

 ‘We always suspected we were suited and were going to meet -’

 ‘But the time was not right to do this before, we had to wait for the right moment.’

 ‘Précisément.
 Mademoiselle knew that too, so did Franka.
 They feared we would find common ground in so many ways, not just sex.’

-‘Yes, but I didn’t know it was going to start like that with either of them, you know that, I thought the whole point was to set me up with Anaïs for life, to leave Genie.
-And as for Franka – no one, not even we, thought it would happen quite like that.
+‘Yes, but I didn’t know it was going to get to that so quickly with either of them, you know that, I thought the whole point was to set me up with Anaïs for life, to leave Genie.
+And as for Franka – no one, not even she and I, thought it would happen quite like that.
 You did not like Franka doing that and I tell you that she had no control over it – these things have their own power.’

-‘Yes, that is so.
+‘Yes, that is so but I don’t have to like it … or put up with any more of it.
 Hugh, if your eyes are forever for me 100%, then my eyes are forever for you 100%, it’s as simple as that.
 If your eyes are for me 50%, then my eyes are for you 0%.’

 ‘I hear that loud and clear.
 Anaïs said the same but she got it from you.’

 She knew the reference.
 ‘No, it will take time to make this adjustment, she will be so wounded, I know what we must do but it must happen slowly, in a natural way, she will still need time with you and I want you to do that.
 Do you fear we will be pulled apart during that time?’

 ‘Nor do I. Now, continue with this long explanation.’